taustation-fan/players-guide/taustation.md

 * VIP packs
 * accelerating University courses
+* premium clones
+* bribing for extra rations
 * boosting training
-* bribing for extra rations
 * faster release from the Brig (prison) and Sick Bay
 * faster shuttle travel

-This list is roughly sorted by the utility.
-VIP packs and accelerated University courses are a pretty good way to spend bonds, while I'd only use bonds for the other purposes if there was a very good reason.
+This list is roughly sorted by utility.
+VIP packs and accelerated University courses are a pretty good way to spend bonds, while I'd only use bonds for fast shuttle travel if there was a very good reason.

 You can obtain bonds in the following ways: